Onboard Optimization and Learning: A Survey: Model Compression

 Deploying deep learning models on resource-constrained edge devices presents significant challenges due to limited computational power, memory, and energy efficiency~\cite{huang2022knowledge, yang2024survey}.
 Knowledge distillation (KD) addresses these limitations by transferring knowledge from a high-capacity teacher model to a lightweight student model, enabling efficient onboard deployment~\cite{gou2021knowledge, wang2021knowledge, zhu2021student}.
-The student model learns to approximate the teacher’s predictive capabilities by leveraging the teacher’s probability distribution over output classes, commonly referred to as soft labels~\cite{park2021learning}.
+In knowledge distillation (shown in Figure \ref{KD}), the student network is trained under two complementary forms of supervision: hard labels that convey the true class identities, and soft labels derived from the teacher’s temperature-scaled output distribution.
+The hard labels ensure alignment with ground-truth data, while the soft labels transfer the teacher’s nuanced knowledge of class relationships, enabling the student to approximate the teacher’s predictive behavior with greater generalization efficiency ~\cite{park2021learning}.
 This technique allows smaller models to retain high accuracy while reducing memory footprint and inference latency.